Deko29/SimpleLight/README.md

 ## Notes
 * DO NOT alter the "RECENT.TXT" file!
 This is used for the "LAST" boot option and can otherwise lead to undefined behaviour
 * DO NOT create a folder/file called "NOR" on root level!
-An error should be thrown because this keyword is reserved for NOR games
+This is not checked because of performance reasons and can lead to undefined behaviour

 If you have any feature requests or issues, please let me know :)